philippgadow/cv/atlas-thesis/atlas_contributions.md

 ### Publications originating from the thesis

-- Search for dark matter in events with a hadronically decaying vector boson and missing transverse momentum in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector
+- Search for dark matter in events with a hadronically decaying vector boson and missing transverse momentum in $pp$ collisions at √s = 13 TeV with the ATLAS detector
 	- J. High Energ.
 Phys.
 2018, 180 (2018), 77 citations (as of 06.11.2021)
 	- https://doi.org/10.1007/JHEP10(2018)180

-- Constraints on mediator-based dark matter and scalar dark energy models using $\sqrt{s}=13$ TeV $pp$ collision data collected by the ATLAS detector
+- Constraints on mediator-based dark matter and scalar dark energy models using √s = 13 TeV pp collision data collected by the ATLAS detector
 	- J. High Energ.
 Phys.
 2019, 142 (2019), 107 citations (as of 06.11.2021)
 	- https://doi.org/10.1007/JHEP05(2019)142